Federal judge refuses Trump request to block Jan. 6 records

 “At bottom, this is a dispute between a former and incumbent President,” Chutkan wrote.
 “And the Supreme Court has already made clear that in such circumstances, the incumbent’s view is accorded greater weight.”

-Biden largely waived executive privilege on records that would be given to the committee, which include call logs, drafts of remarks and speeches and handwritten notes from Trump’s then-chief of staff, Mark Meadows, according to a court filing by the National Archives.
-There are also copies of talking points from then-press secretary Kayleigh McEnany and “a draft Executive Order on the topic of election integrity,” the National Archives has said.
+The nine-member committee is investigating not just Trump’s conduct on Jan.
+6 — when he told a rally to “fight like hell” shortly before rioters overran law enforcement — but his efforts in the months before the riot to challenge election results or obstruct a peaceful transfer of power.
+The committee has interviewed more than 150 witnesses and issued more than 30 subpoenas, including ones announced Tuesday to McEnany and former top White House adviser Stephen Miller.
+It is unclear whether the lawmakers will eventually seek to have Trump testify.

-The House committee was formed to investigate the circumstances behind the deadly insurrection in which supporters of the former president sought to overturn his loss in the 2020 election.
-Trump has repeatedly attacked the committee’s work and continued to promote unfounded conspiracy theories about the election.
+Trump has attacked the committee’s work and continued to promote unfounded conspiracy theories about widespread fraud in the election, despite the fact that Biden’s victory was certified by all 50 states and his claims have been rebuked by courts across the country.

-In suing to block the National Archives from turning over documents, Trump called the House panel’s request a “vexatious, illegal fishing expedition” that was “untethered from any legitimate legislative purpose.”
-Allowing the House to get access to his records would damage executive privilege for future presidents, Trump’s lawyers argued.
+In suing to block the National Archives from turning over documents, Trump called the House committee’s request a “vexatious, illegal fishing expedition” that was “untethered from any legitimate legislative purpose.”
+Allowing the House to get access to his records would also damage executive privilege for future presidents, Trump’s lawyers argued.

-Chutkan added that “the public interest lies in permitting — not enjoining — the combined will of the legislative and executive branches to study the events that led to and occurred on January 6, and to consider legislation to prevent such events from ever occurring again.”

-Rep. Bennie Thompson, D-Miss., who chairs the House committee, told CNN Tuesday that Chutkan’s ruling was “a big deal” and said Trump should stop behaving like a “spoiled brat.”
+The White House said Chutkan’s opinion “is consistent with what the President has already said” about the riot.
+“It is absolutely vital for there to be a full accounting of the events on that day to ensure that something like that never happens again,” spokesman Mike Gwin said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.